Where to Stay in Shanghai: Best Areas and Hotels (2026)

 Why Stay Here

-Jing’an is modern and central, with plenty of restaurants, cafés, and shopping.
-The area is named after the famous Jing’an Temple, which sits right in the middle of the city.
-It’s quieter than the Bund but still very connected by subway.
+Jing'an is modern and central, with plenty of restaurants, cafes, and shopping.
+Named after the famous Jing'an Temple, this district sits right in the middle of the city and feels calmer than the Bund while still being extremely well-connected.
+Jing'an Temple metro station (Lines 2 and 7) puts you within 15 minutes of most major attractions.

 👉 Best for: families, long stays, travelers who want a balance of modern comfort and easy access.